 Contributing to proposals for future actions to minimise odour impact.

-Additionally, the standard outlines specific roles for each involved part, such as individuals potentially affected by odour impact, APGEMO representatives, representatives of public entities, experts in odour or citizen science, project management and project coordination.
+Additionally, the standard outlines specific roles for each involved part, such as individuals potentially affected by odour impact, APCON representatives, representatives of public entities, experts in odour or citizen science, project management and project coordination.

 Promoting participation